 What CPD is Relevant for Accountants?

-When planning your CPD and choosing activities, the most important thing to focus on is relevance.
+When planning your CPD and choosing activities, relevance is the most important thing to focus on.

 Make sure what you’re learning is relevant to your role and your career ambitions.